 Now that we’re on the same page about the actual structure, components, and layers of the knee joint, let’s think about why you might want to wear knee sleeves or knee braces?
 There are main reasons sleeves and braces are used either before or after an actual injury or displacement.

 - Another function that they perform is that they counter the effects of joint weariness and fatigue from previous injuries, small muscle tears, arthritis, and tired muscles.
-Using knee sleeves after any of these has occurred can prevent and hep with more soreness and pain.
-Using them in conjunction with any exercise, athletic events, or a walk around the block for knee pain relief.
+Using knee sleeves after any of these has occurred can prevent and help with more soreness and pain.
+Use them in conjunction with exercise for weight loss, athletic events, or a walk around the block for knee pain relief.

 Knee Sleeves: Material, Sizes and Fit

 As the perfect fit and tightness of knee sleeves is our main concern, let’s get to some details.
-In the end, you’re first choice may not be your perfect size, or even the material you like the best?
+In the end, your first choice may not be your perfect size or even the material you like the best?

 Here’s the major players, when it comes to quality knee sleeves: